mjwaddell1/Python/OddEven/ReadMe.md

 The question is: Will the neural network ignore the random value during training?<br/>

 Based on several runs, the random value is not ignored and full training is not achieved.<br/>
-Replacing the random value with a constant (0) produced correct training.<br/>
+Replacing the random value with a constant (0) produces correct training.<br/>
 The counter value is ignored.

 With random value: